 All grades, no matter when earned, are part of the permanent transcript and are factored into academic progress.
-Students placed on academic probation must bring their GPA above the probationary level during the term following the term for which probation was awarded or DVA educational benefits will be terminated.
-If benefits are terminated for unsatisfactory academic progress, a written request on VA Form 22-8873 must be submitted by the student for benefits to be reinstated.
+Students placed on academic probation must bring their GPA above the probationary level during the semester/term following the semester/term for which probation was awarded or DVA benefits will be terminated.
+If benefits are terminated for unsatisfactory academic progress, a written request must be submitted by the student for benefits to be reinstated.